marhum456/marhum456/README.md

 ### 📝 **Freelance Software Documentation Specialist (2021-Present)**
-- Created technical documentation and reports using IEEE templates, ensuring high standards for structure and formatting in academic and professional projects.
+- Created technical documentation and reports using IEEE templates.
-- Designed and implemented various UML diagrams (Class, Sequence, Use Case, etc.) to visualize and model system architectures, workflows, and interactions between components.
+- Designed and implemented various UML diagrams (Class, Sequence, Use Case, etc.).
-- Wrote comprehensive test case tables for software testing to ensure quality assurance and verify that all functionalities of the system were working as intended.
+- Wrote comprehensive test case tables for software testing to ensure quality assurance.
-- Documented detailed Use Case Tables to clearly define system interactions ensuring clarity in functional requirements for developers and stakeholders.
+- Documented detailed Use Case Tables to clearly define system interactions.
 - Simplified complex technical concepts and processes, transforming them into user-friendly documentation to improve usability and understanding.

 ---

 ## 💼 Projects

-Here are some of the projects that I have worked on:

-### 1. **Mobile Application (Final Year Project)**
+### **Mobile Application (Final Year Project)**
 - For my **final year project**, I developed **SpotHub**, a mobile application built using **Flutter**, designed to help users discover and register food points in their area.
-The app provides a platform for food vendors to register their outlets, allowing users to explore nearby food points, check their menus, and see ratings also.
+The app provides a platform for food vendors to register their outlets, allowing users to explore nearby food points, check their menus, and give ratings also.

 ---

 ## 🎓 **Thesis: Enhancing Vulnerability Detection in Blockchain Smart Contracts**

 I am currently working on my **Master's Thesis** focused on **Blockchain Smart Contract Security**, specifically on **enhancing vulnerability detection** in smart contracts.
 The goal of my research is to identify and mitigate common security vulnerabilities in smart contracts, making blockchain-based applications safer.

-### Research Methodology:

 In this research, I used the following tools and datasets to perform vulnerability detection and consensus analysis: